 - once it cools down a bit, add the butter and stir well to fully incorporate it

-How to assemble the poppy seed cake with custard filling and nutella
+How to assemble the poppy seed cake

 You don't even need to wait for the sponge and custard to fully cool down, you can assemble the cake while they are still warm.
 Top the sponge with the custard, arrange the crackers over, then top with nutella.